Silvermoonsniper/CPT-Teststand/README.md

 Motion control for the cone with switchable control methods: adaptive MPC model predictive control and PI controller.

-Control mechanism for this teststand is PI controller and adaptive model predictive control.
+Two control mechanisms can be applied for this teststand: PI controller and adaptive model predictive control.